Professor John Corbett, Consultant Neurologist

-In order to enable CNS to cope with an exceptionally long wait-list for new appointments, John has now gathered together a team of like-minded neurologists who share his passion for neurophysiology.
+In order to enable CNS to cope with an exceptionally long wait-list for new appointments, Professor Corbett has now gathered together a team of like-minded Neurologists who share his passion for neurophysiology.
 The CNS vision is to provide patients and referrers with high-quality, largely bulk-billed neurophysiology, as a gesture to help patients cope financially in a world of ever-rising medical costs.

 Dr Ventzi Bonev, Consultant Neurologist and Neurophysiologist